acganesh/acgan.sh/posts/2019-01-01-maximum-entropy.md

 Intuitively, the notion of entropy defines a measure of "disorder" or "expected surprise" given a probability distribution.
-As described by Shannon in [@shannon1948mathematical], the entropy can be defined as follows.\
+As described by Shannon in is 1948 article, the entropy can be defined as follows<label class="margin-toggle sidenote-number"></label><span class="sidenote">
+Shannon, Claude Elwood.
+"A mathematical theory of communication." *Bell system technical journal* 27.3 (1948): 379-423.
+</span>.

 Let $X$ be a discrete random variable on a space $\mathcal{X}$ with probability mass function $\mathbf{p}(x)$.
 We define the discrete